When is the last time you really paid attention to how you're moving?

 You don't have to wait until your quality of life has taken a hit to become a student of your movement.
 And in fact, to prevent your physical health from going downhill, you should adopt a learning mindset ASAP.

 Curious as to both why and how you should do this?
 Read on.

 As we've discussed in the past, movement is an essential component of health.
 And to take it a step further, the greater the quality of your movement, the greater the health benefits of that movement.

-Moving better involves... practicing moving better every single day.
-This might sound like the most obvious statement ever, but it's the most common element we find lacking in health habits!
+Moving better involves practicing moving better every single day.
+This might sound obvious, but it's the most common element we find lacking in health habits.